Headed to Pie Town

 I was raised in the south, and hospitality is part of the culture, but I’m not sure I would use hospitality to describe some of the people I met out west.
 Parts of the west are remote and rugged – land created from homesteads.
 People seem more dependent on each other.
 They work very hard, and if one does not have something, most likely another will.
 Their lives are interwoven.
-They barter and trade, and when all that is done, they provide for and help each other.
+They barter and trade, and they provide for and help each other.

 Arriving in Pie Town